CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 type Parser[T] = String => Option[(T, String)]
 ```

-**KRISHNA** Having defined parser type, we can now start implementing parsers.
-A functional language allows us to start with simple parsers to find single digits or letters, and then use combinators to produce compound parsers which search for sequences of patterns (a sequence of digits gives a number) - or look for alternative patterns (an array item can be number or a string).
+**KRISHNA** With this type in hand, we can now start implementing parsers.
+A functional language allows us to start with simple parsers to find single digits or letters, and use function combinators to produce "compound" parsers which search for sequences of patterns (a sequence of digits gives a number) - or look for alternative patterns (an array item can be number or a string).

 **KRISHNA** The first parser we will implement is one that consumes a single character from the string and returns that character along with the unused string:

+**Morten** I suggest we rename this parser something like "onechar", I would think of "item" as either a number or a string in an array

 ```scala
 def item = (in: String) =>